davidgs/OSPOEventsManager/docs/user/getting-started.md

-# Getting Started with OSPO Events Manager
+# Getting Started with Events Manager

-Welcome to OSPO Events Manager!
+Welcome to Events Manager!
 This guide will help you get started with the application.

 ## Accessing the Application

-1. Navigate to your organization's OSPO Events Manager URL (e.g., `https://rh-events.org`)
+1. Navigate to your organization's Events Manager URL (e.g., `https://rh-events.org`)
 2. Click the **Login** button in the header
 3. Enter your credentials or register for a new account